Habitat for Humanity

 Habitat for Humanity strives to meet the needs of affordable housing through building, fund raising, advocacy, education and organizing consistent with our values of community, compassion, service, engagement and teamwork.

-2023 Sites will be revealed on Tuesday, November 15 at 10:00am in the Dining Room!
-Applications will be available at the table outside the Caf after the 10:00am reveal and then at the Community Engagement Center.
+Applications are available at the Community Engagement Center, lower level of Campus Center next to Res Life.
 Site preference is based on the number of the application/first come - so if you want your first choice, pick up your application asap!
-Applications are due on Monday, November 28 in the Community Engagement Center
+Applications are due on Friday, November 17 in the Community Engagement Center.
+Here is more information about the process: Spring_Break_2024_Habitat_information

 2023 Spring Break Sites: Taos, NM; Houston TX, Thibodaux, LA; Elizabethtown, KY; Winston-Salem, NC